Appointment of Head of Roehampton Law School

 • A full CV.

-• A covering letter (maximum of three pages) outlining how you meet the essential experience criteria of the person specification.
+• A covering letter outlining how you broadly meet the experience criteria of the person specification.

 Should you wish to discuss the role in strict confidence, please contact